Nevu/Show-Global-Glyph/README.md

 ## Plugin for Glyphsapp

 This is a Plugin for the [Glyphs font editor](http://glyphsapp.com/).
 It displays a Glyph called *_global* in the Background of other Glyphs.
 This can give an alternative to Global Guidelines.

+##### Version 2.3

 ### Install